BidProwl

 The primary sources for government vehicles are:

-• GovDeals — The biggest source for state and local fleet vehicles.
+• GovDeals is the biggest source for state and local fleet vehicles.
 Cities, counties, school districts, and utilities sell everything from police cruisers to dump trucks.
 Search vehicles on BidProwl to browse current inventory.

-• State surplus agencies — States like Texas (Texas Facilities Commission), Florida (DMS Surplus), and California (DGS) run their own vehicle sales, sometimes through GovDeals, sometimes through live auctions.
+• State surplus agencies like Texas (Texas Facilities Commission), Florida (DMS Surplus), and California (DGS) run their own vehicle sales, sometimes through GovDeals, sometimes through live auctions.

-• Police auctions — Seized and forfeited vehicles from law enforcement.
-These can be wild cards — you might find a pristine BMW or a trashed sedan.
+• Police auctions cover seized and forfeited vehicles from law enforcement.
+These can be wild cards.
+You might find a pristine BMW or a trashed sedan.
 PropertyRoom and Bid4Assets handle many of these.

 Browse all available government vehicle auctions on BidProwl to see listings from every source in one place.